Location & Position

 Location: Upper part of right posterior sector

-• Related to right dome of diaphragm
+Related to right dome of diaphragm and bare area of liver.

-Clinical Note: Difficult to access surgically due to posterior position
+Clinical: Difficult to access surgically due to posterior position

 VIII